RumbleTalk/moodle-block_rumbletalk_chat/readme.txt

 RumbleTalk Group chat is a block plugin which allows you to embed a chat in your Moodle page.

-The chat is free for a limited number of seats, you must have a paid subscription to be able to use the advanced features and extra seats.

 It is the most customizable HTML5 group chat.
 A site owner can choose their own chat theme from a variety of ready made themes and even create their own theme.
 It is the fastest way to add a unique fully functional chatroom to any blog or website.

 Moodle Version Requirements